SweepCasinos > Vegas-X

 Source: Vegas-x.org login field

-Trying to access Vegas X isn’t like joining a regular sweepstakes casino.
+Accessing Vegas X isn’t like joining a regular your regular sweepstakes casino.

-There’s no “Sign Up” flow, no verified app, no universal process.
-Instead, you’ll find five completely different entry paths — each one vague, unofficial, and built for people already in the know.
+There’s no “sign up” process, verified app, or universal procedure.
+Instead, you’ll find five completely different entry paths, each of which is vague and unofficial and designed for people who are already familiar with the process.

 • The static homepage (vegas-x.org)